sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Inference/Ilaria RVC.md

 :   ‎

 :::content-center
-## TTS
+## TTS :icon-megaphone:
 #### *`and with an RVC model`*
 ###### ‎
 :::
 1. First access the Gradio.
-If you don't know how, follow the first three steps of the <u>[previous chapter](https://aihubdocs.github.io/en/rvc/cloud/inference/ilaria-rvc/#inference</u>.
+If you don't know how, follow the first three steps of the <u>[previous chapter](https://aihubdocs.github.io/en/rvc/cloud/inference/ilaria-rvc/#inference)</u>.
 ***
 2. Go to the `IlariaTTS` section.